Skip to main content

 A sophisticated understanding of prostate cellular function requires moving beyond a simple model of androgenic stimulation.
 The prostate is a complex endocrine organ, and its cellular behavior is dictated by a nuanced interplay between androgens and estrogens, mediated by a family of specific nuclear receptors.

-The long-held “Androgen Hypothesis,” which posited a direct, linear relationship between testosterone levels and risk, has been refined by the “Saturation Model.”
+The long-held “Androgen Hypothesis,” which posited a direct, linear relationship between testosterone levels and prostate cancer risk, has been refined by the “Saturation Model.”
 This contemporary model suggests that the androgen receptors in the prostate become fully saturated at relatively low levels of testosterone.

 Therefore, in men with hypogonadism, restoring testosterone to a normal physiological range does not typically increase the risk of prostate cancer because the receptors are already maximally stimulated.
 The true key to cellular health lies in the balance of signals received by the different receptor types within the prostate’s epithelial and stromal compartments.